Many ex-smokers say quitting was the hardest thing they ever did. Yet millions of people have been able to do it—and you can, too.

 It takes time to get over withdrawal.
 Most physical symptoms go away after a few days to a week, but cigarette cravings may stick around longer.
-So don't give up.
-You can do this.
-Visit our withdrawal page to get tips on handling symptoms of withdrawal.
+There are ways you can be prepared for withdrawal

-- Go to places that don't allow smoking.
-Shops, movie theatres, and many restaurants are now smokefree.
+Go to places that don't allow smoking.
+Shops, movie theaters, and many restaurants are now smokefree.

-- Take a deep breath.
-Remind yourself of the reasons why you want to stop smoking.
+Take a deep breath.
+Remind yourself why you want to stop smoking.
 Think of people in your life who will be happier and healthier because you decided to quit.

 Consider Using a Quit Smoking Program